manifoldfinance/docs/docs/OpenMEV/openmev.md

 ## User Example

+!!! info
-!!! info Since the JSON-RPC spec allows responses to be returned in a different order than sent, we need a mechanism for choosing a canonical id from a list that doesn't depend on the order.
+  Since the JSON-RPC spec allows responses to be returned in a different order than sent, we need a mechanism for choosing a canonical id from a list that doesn't depend on the order.
 This chooses the "minimum" id by an arbitrary ordering: the smallest string if possible, otherwise the smallest number, otherwise null.

-!!! example end-user transaction example for interacting with the OpenMEV

 ```js
 order = {